-A) Except as otherwise provided, all sworn uniform members shall wear the prescribed uniform of the season.
+- A) Except as otherwise provided, all sworn uniform members shall wear the prescribed uniform of the season.
 That uniform will be the uniform of the day and appropriate for court attire.
 (Division Commanders may allow reasonable exceptions for their respective subordinates.)

+- B) Class A Uniform:

+- 1) Long-sleeve shirt and tie

+- 2) Standard non-cargo uniform pants

+- 3) Garrison cap

+- 4) Blauer jacket (if jacket is worn)

-General Order 217, Uniform Regulations June 16, 2022 Page 11 of 11
+General Order 217, Uniform Regulations February 16, 2021 Page 11 of 11